-- Do not tow a trailer until you drive your vehicle at least 1,000 mi (1,600 km). - Consult your local motor vehicle laws for towing a trailer. - See the instructions included with towing accessories for the proper installation and adjustment specifications. - Service your vehicle more frequently if you tow a trailer.
+- Do not tow a trailer until you drive your vehicle at least 1,000 mi (1,600 km). - Consult your local motor vehicle laws for towing a trailer.

+- See the instructions included with towing accessories for the proper installation and adjustment specifications. - Service your vehicle more frequently if you tow a trailer.
 See your scheduled maintenance information.
-See Scheduled Maintenance (page 581). - If you use a rental trailer, follow the instructions the rental agency gives you.
+See Scheduled Maintenance (page 557). - If you use a rental trailer, follow the instructions the rental agency gives you.

-See Load Limits in the Load Carrying chapter for load specification terms found on the tire label and Safety Compliance label and instructions on calculating your vehicle's load.
+See Load limits in the Load Carrying chapter for load specification terms found on the tire label and Safety Compliance label and instructions on calculating your vehicle's load.
+See Load Limit (page 274).